24/7 Emergency Hotline (343) 883-7228

 Overheated electrical components represent one of the most frequent culprits behind post-repair plastic smells.
 During service calls, technicians often access electrical panels and wiring systems.
 If connections weren’t properly secured or insulation was damaged during the repair process, these components can overheat when the furnace restarts.
 The melting wire insulation produces that unmistakable plastic-like odour.

 Foreign debris left behind during repairs creates another common problem.
 Plastic zip ties, packaging materials, or even small tools can accidentally fall into the heat exchanger or near the blower motor.
 When the system operates, these materials heat up and emit burning plastic scents.
-In Ontario’s harsh winter climate, where furnaces run continuously, this debris can quickly become a fire hazard.
+In Ontario’s harsh winter climate, where furnaces can run for long periods, this kind of debris can increase the risk of overheating and potential safety issues if it is not removed.

 Improperly installed or incompatible replacement parts also contribute to plastic odours.
 If the technician used components not rated for your furnace’s operating temperatures, or if plastic-coated parts were installed incorrectly, they may begin melting under normal operating conditions.
 This issue particularly affects older homes where mixing new and vintage components can create thermal mismatches.